ryuuji06/keyword-spotting/README.md

 <img src="https://github.com/ryuuji06/keyword-spotting/blob/main/examples/figures/prediction_example_2.png" width="600">

 The next figure illustrates the real-time application.
 It captures the instant when I said "no one left the house".
+Note that it did not detected the keyword "one".
+In this real-time application, the network seemed not to perform as well as the metrics above ensure.

 <img src="https://github.com/ryuuji06/keyword-spotting/blob/main/examples/figures/online_test.png" width="400">